golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 ## 3. Transmit HPGL to HP7475A with Chiplotle

-**Summary:** Transmit the HPGL to the HP7475A plotter using the "HPGL Pipeline" in [Chiplotle](http://sites.music.columbia.edu/cmc/chiplotle/manual/index.html), as described [here](http://sites.music.columbia.edu/cmc/chiplotle/manual/chapters/tutorial/intro.html#hpgl-pipeline).
+***Summary:*** *[Chiplotle](http://sites.music.columbia.edu/cmc/chiplotle/), by Víctor Adán and Douglas Repetto, "is an HPGL plotter driver that implements and extends the HPGL (Hewlett-Packard Graphics Language) plotter control language.
+It provides direct control of your hardware via a standard usb-to-serial port interface."
+In this section, we will transmit our HPGL data to the HP7475A plotter using Chiplotle's "HPGL Pipeline", as described [here](http://sites.music.columbia.edu/cmc/chiplotle/manual/chapters/tutorial/intro.html#hpgl-pipeline).*

+**Helpful *Chiplotle* tips**:

+* The complete Chiplotle manual is [here](http://sites.music.columbia.edu/cmc/chiplotle/manual/index.html).

 ---